 How do you determine who plays where, which position, etc.?

-Since I was never part of a hockey team, I had no idea what a captain’s role was.
+Since I was never part of an adult hockey team, I had no idea what a hockey captain’s role was.
 How do I tell people what position to play?
 Who starts, who plays on which line?
 When do we change lines, etc.?
 And I remember thinking to myself, How do I earn their respect?
 What if they think I’m an a-hole dictator?
 What if they think I suck and I shouldn’t be captain?
 But then I decided to stop acting like an insecure jerk, and stepped up to the challenge.

 When you have 17 guys—most of who are at a true beginner skill-set—determining positions was tough.
 But after a full season together, we seem to have our positions fairly set (with slight variations depending upon who shows up to each game.
 But that’s a story for another day).
 It’s a constant juggling act.